meiying13/COMP3613A1/readme.md

 ```bash
 $ flask student view-reviews
 ```
 - **Description**: This command prompts the user to enter a student ID and retrieves all reviews associated with that student.
-It displays the reviews, including ratings and comments, providing insight into the student's performance.
+It displays the reviews, including ratings and comments.

 # Running the Project